Biological-Microsystems-Laboratory/micropipette/Plos-one-manuscript/latex/reviewer-comments.md

 2) Related to this, the authors don’t provide the calculation for the adjusted volume scale for the syringe types they used.
 As such, I cannot easily make a new scale for a different pipette standard.
 Could the authors please show their working, and, ideally, provide more printable scales for different syringe standards.

 > We used an empirical method where expected vs. actual measurements were plotted against each other.
 The result was a linear relationship.
 The adjusted scale was lengthened by 1:1.027.
-I can try to work out a theoretical solution for this but the empirical method should work and can be checked with other syringes.
+These details have been added to the updated manuscript.

 3) I could not find the details for the connector that the authors used to plug the tip into the syringe end.
 Also, I suspect there are different standards there?

-> It's a standard luer lock to hose barb connection (Cole Parmer, Part number: ).
-Some surgical tubing is used as a gasket around the hose barb to adapt to pipette tips.
-Unfortunately this is an area where the end user may have to improvise a connection as we haven't found a standard way to do this that we're happy with.
+> These specific parts were added to the parts list table in the updated manuscript.

 4) I could not really get the 2 point pressure thing working in my print.
 Basically, the chassis flap and the inner piston wedge don’t interlock, they just slide past each other.
 I printed on an Ultimaker 2 with “normal” quality setting so I don’t think it’s a print precision issue.
 Is the user required to press the little flap inwards while pushing the thumb piston down?
 This was not clear to me from the description.
 Also, if I do that, the system “locks” if I press the thumb button all the way in – is that on purpose?
 Perhaps, could the authors make a little video about the pipette assembly?
 E.g. just film someone putting one together with a few closeups, and just talking over it while they are doing it?
 I think this would really help, plus I suspect it would raise the appeal to actually build one for many people.